intuition-dev/intuDocs/meta-slides/10_pillars.md

 increased productivity it offers.

-## Pillar 3: Generator, Code Prototype, Markdown, Mount, components
-### 3a.
-Robots as coders

-So... nonGUI
-and keyboard
-eg: slides

-## Pillar 4: SEO, AMP
+## Pillar 3: SEO, Competitive Content marketing, AMP
-### 4a.
-Content marketing

 There are many orgs competing for consumers, and no one will try a web app unless they can discover it, making SEO imperative.
 SEO includes